How to Prevent Bonus Abuse in Sister Casinos

 Higher wagering requirements

 Casinos should implement more requirements, employing bonuses such as $5 deposit bonuses or $10 deposit bonuses.
 For every money that comes out of a bonus, players should wager that money plenty of times in order to withdraw it.
 A lot of casinos already have in place 20x or 30x wagering requirements.
-This can be a disadvantage for honest players, but it’s for the greater good.
+This can disadvantage honest players, but it’s for the greater good.

 Lowering the payouts